Rainy Days and Bored Kids

 Another reason I love this game is that it’s a super quick activity that I can sneak in any time of day.

 You can play multiple rounds in a matter of minutes and the setup time is super speedy.

 Let’s just say I’m not a huge fan of games like Monopoly that take forever and a day.

 This game is great for turn-taking practice & strategy building.

 Rainy Day Games for Big Kids

 Oh, my word!
-I loved it then, and I still love it now!
+I loved playing this with my brother when was little and I love playing it with my boys now!